EMPAT94/empat94.github.io/_gs/Chapter 37 - Crypto Keys.md

 It was not long after that Tyee trotted in.
 While Kai was greatly enthusiastic about varying topics and eager to let the conversation flow, even I could see that it was starting to take an increasing effort for her to continue doing so.

 As Tyee laid another thick blanket over her shoulders citing a cold night, she idly mused.
 "Did you know that there is a vast landmass up north entirely covered in ice, Hero?
 It snows there no matter the season.
 And the winds seek to flay the flesh off your bones.
 Or so the tales go."
 She adjusted the makeshift shawl tighter around herself, then sighed.
 "Look at me, dreaming of icy wonders when my decrepit self can barely keep the nightly chill off with a dozen wrappings.
 It was a good conversation we had, Hero.
 But now it is time to let my infirm limbs rest.
-Tyee, be a dear and show our guest to his dwellings.
-Ah, and do return later, I must have words with you before the moon graces the sky."
+Tyee, be a dear and show our guest to his dwelling.
+Ah, and do return later, I must have words with you."

 Nodding to Kai at my gentle dismissal, I followed Tyee out of the tent.
 The air outside bit into the skin even with my robes on, in contrast to the comfortable cool inside.
 Tyee glanced behind at me trying to shake the cold off.
 As I walked up beside him, he queried, "Why not use the Circle on your robe to ward the chill off?
 Do not worry, you are safe here.
 No need to conserve your mana."